 Facilitating what is known as interactive learning, technology-infused classrooms, particularly those using digital whiteboards, have increasingly become the norm.
-As a result, lessons are now more engaging than ever, and the benefits of interactive learning are readily apparent.
+As a result, lessons are now more engaging than ever, and the benefits of this new pedagogy are readily apparent.

 What Is Interactive Learning?

 Interactive learning is an all-encompassing approach to education.
 By emphasizing student engagement with new material, interactive class structures are much more holistic.
-Classes that embrace interactive learning are less about regurgitating information and more about discussions, critical thinking, and open-ended questioning.
+Classes that embrace this new methodology are less about regurgitating information and more about discussions, critical thinking, and open-ended questioning.
 As such, students with all manner of learning requirements are accommodated.

 How Is Interactive Learning Commonly Implemented?